TZBAvyy/SudokuProject/README.md

     Created a "menu bar" for options such as "File" ("New Game", "Reset Game", "Exit"), "Options", and "Help" (Use JMenuBar, JMenu, and JMenuItem classes)
     Added status label at bottom of game to see remaining cells left Accept any "valid" number at the time of input (no duplicate in row, column and sub-grid), but signal a conflict whenever it is detected.
 Highlight the conflicting cells.

-    Added solver using backtracking algorithm to ensure puzzle has only 1 unique solution [TODO]

-    Added Hint system to help player incase they get stuck [TODO]
+    Added Hint system into Help Menu to help player incase they get stuck

 }